 A day Anil Kumble will never forget.
-Kumble became only the second man after Jim Laker to take all 10 wickets in a Test innings, against Pakistan in Delhi.
-His 10 for 74 - all 10 came in a spell of 18.2 overs for 37 runs - swept India to their first victory over Pakistan in 23 Tests, dating back to 1979-80.
+He became only the second man after Jim Laker to take all ten wickets in a Test innings, against Pakistan in Delhi.
+His 10 for 74 - all ten came in a spell of 18.2 overs for 37 runs - swept India to their first victory over Pakistan in 23 Tests, dating back to 1979-80.
 With India in a comfortable position, Mohammad Azharuddin instructed Javagal Srinath at the other end to bowl wide of the stumps; he was twice called for wides as a result.
-Read Kumble's, Srinath's and others' account of the feat here.

-The day an old warhorse kicked off the ultimate (West) Indian summer.
-When Gus Fraser was picked for England's tour of the Caribbean, having not played Test cricket for two years, he was thought by some to be there as much to coach the young seamers as to play himself.
-Fraser made a nonsense of that, huffing and puffing his way to 8 for 53 against West Indies in Trinidad.
-It was a monstrous performance, and Fraser added three more wickets in the second innings, but it was another Fraser moment - his dropping of David Williams off the first ball of the last day - that ultimately cost England the match.
-Williams and Carl Hooper took West Indies to the brink of a thrilling three-wicket victory, and Fraser's heroics were in vain.
+The day Gus Fraser, having not played Test cricket for two years, huffed and puffed his way to 8 for 53 against West Indies in Trinidad.
+Fraser added three more wickets in the second innings, but his dropping of David Williams off the first ball of the last day ultimately cost England the match.
+Williams and Carl Hooper took West Indies to the brink of a thrilling three-wicket victory.

 A World Cup win for Australia's women, with England their victims in the final in Christchurch.
 England pottered to 151 for 5 off 60 overs, and though Australia lost wickets steadily, they had six balls and three wickets left when they got home.
 That gave them victory in, to give it its full name, the Hansells Vita Fresh Women's World Cup.
 Catchy.